Kryklin/shield/README.md

 ---

 <p align="center">
-  Generated with ❤️ by the Advanced Agentic Coding Team
+  Generated with ❤️ by Victor Kane
 </p>